ChrisMalnick/xx3dsfml/README.md

 - Lightweight, low latency, and minimalistic design that appears to run reasonably accurately and stably.
 - The ability to split the screens into separate windows or join them into a single window.
 - The ability to evenly and incrementally scale the windows independently of each other.
-- The ability to rotate the windows independently of each other to either side and even upside down!
+- The ability to rotate the windows independently of each other to either side and even upside down.
-- The ability to crop the windows independently of each other for DS games, including the split bottom screen which just makes it a perfect 1:1 square!
+- The ability to crop the windows independently of each other for DS games.
 - The ability to blur the contents of the windows independently of each other.
 - Smooth, continuous volume controls with separate mute control.
-- A settings file that saves all of these controls individually which allows all three windows to have completely different configurations.
+- A config file that saves all of these settings individually which allows all three windows to have completely different configurations.

 #### Dependencies